The ‘Is it a Crime to be Poor?’ Alliance

 We are a diverse group of people who, either individually or as part of their organisation, care deeply about the criminalisation of poverty.
 We believe it violates equality under the law and principles of social justice.
 Criminalisation of poverty is also economically and socially costly and has negative spill over effects on the whole of society.

 To read our Mission Statement please click here

 What’s New – Events

-An ESRC festival of social science event on November 7 titled ‘ The School to Prison Pipeline: A UK Perspective’ at the University of Birmingham, registration details to follow!
+An ESRC festival of social science event was held on November 7 titled ‘ The School to Prison Pipeline: A UK Perspective’ at the University of Birmingham, registration details below:(note either link will work):

 Some examples of the criminalisation of poverty …

 If you are having problems with debt, contact :

 These all offer free advice and are non-profit organisations.